jcu-eresearch/plone-user-doc/source/login.rst

 AAF Authentication
 ~~~~~~~~~~~~~~~~~~

-If you are unable to login to the portal, you may have forgotten your password.
-Since authentication is provided by your institution, please refer to your
+Since authentication is provided by your institution directly, please refer
-institution's process for resetting passwords.

-If you receive an error message concerning the *AAF*, *Shibboleth*, or
-something else obscure, then please contact your institution's IT helpdesk
-for troubleshooting.
+to your local IT helpdesk for troubleshooting and password reset requests.

 Local Login